MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-average-cost.md

 ---
 title: Design Details - Average Cost
-description: The average cost of an item is calculated with a periodic weighted average, based on the average cost period that is set up in Business Central.
+description: 'The average cost of an item is calculated with a periodic weighted average, based on the average cost period that is set up in Business Central.'
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: ''
+ms.search.keywords: null
 ms.search.form: 8645
 ms.date: 06/08/2021
 ms.author: edupont
-ms.openlocfilehash: cdba126a3cdd6116f0067cac08bccadbdfc5a982
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
-ms.locfileid: "8519856"
 ---
-# <a name="design-details-average-cost"></a>Design Details: Average Cost
+# Design Details: Average Cost
 The average cost of an item is calculated with a periodic weighted average, based on the average cost period that is set up in [!INCLUDE[prod_short](includes/prod_short.md)].

  The valuation date is set automatically.

-## <a name="setting-up-average-cost-calculation"></a>Setting Up Average Cost Calculation
+## Setting Up Average Cost Calculation
  The following table describes the two fields on the **Inventory Setup** page that must be filled to enable average cost calculation.

 |Field|Description|